GM escalates the electric vehicle arms race

 Shares of GM were up more than 2.8% in early trading on Wednesday.

 GM’s additional spending accelerates a global arms race among automakers and technology companies to expand electric vehicle offerings.
-Consulting firm AlixPartners on Wednesday said investments in electric vehicles over the next five years could total $330 billion, a 41% increase from the firm’s five-year investment outlook a year ago.
+Consulting firm AlixPartners on Wednesday said investments in electric vehicles by 2030 could total $330 billion, a 41% increase from the firm’s comparable investment outlook a year ago.

 “EV adoption is increasing and reaching an inflection point,” GM Chief Financial Officer Paul Jacobson told reporters on a conference call.
 “We want to be ready to be able to produce the capacity that we need to meet demand over time.”